chocobclyn/Read-Excel/README.md

 # OBS Dynamic Source Controller

-This Python script allows OBS Studio to dynamically update Text, Image, Video, and Browser sources based on data from an Excel file.
+This Python script allows OBS Studio to dynamically update Text and Image sources based on data from an Excel file.
 You can easily manage and update multiple OBS sources using a structured Excel sheet, making it ideal for automated setups like esports tournaments or live productions.

 ## Features